 What's New?

-Save-the-Date: BOEM's inaugural Guam Intergovernmental Renewable Energy Task Force meeting will be held on Sept.
+BOEM's inaugural Guam Intergovernmental Renewable Energy Task Force meeting will be held on Sept.
 11, 2024, in-person in Guam with a virtual option.
-Additional meeting information, including agenda and registration will be available on this webpage in the coming weeks.
+Additional meeting information, including agenda and registration will be available on the task force meeting webpage.

 BOEM is working closely with the government of Guam to determine a potential path forward for offshore wind energy planning.